Nuheara IQbuds² MAX and Hearing Aids Compared

 Andy Bellavia at NAMM with Nuheara IQbuds² MAX (hearable) and Phonak Audéo Marvel (hearing aid).
 Our guest contributor compares the performance of the latest Nuheara buds with his existing hearing aids.
 Closed captions are available on this video.
 If you are using a mobile phone, please enable captions by clicking on the three small dots.

 After testing both products, Andy—who suffers from more-than-mild hearing loss—concludes that the less expensive Nuheara hearables are likely sufficient for those with normal hearing or mild hearing loss, who need “situational” assistance in challenging listening environments.
 His more expensive Phonak Audéo Marvel hearing aids are better for those with moderate-to-severe hearing loss who need all-day assistance.

 “When you have mild or more severe hearing impairment, modern hearing tech does wonders for improving the quality of life,” he says.

 Hearables provide excellent “situational” hearing help

-The Nuheara IQbuds² MAX, available at a special pre-order price of $359 a pair, are a lot less expensive than premium hearing aids.
+The Nuheara IQbuds² MAX, available at $399 a pair, are a lot less expensive than premium hearing aids.
 There are some tradeoffs for the lower price: they are larger, and their rechargeable batteries don’t provide all-day power.

 But they offer some customized amplification for your level of hearing loss and the ability to focus on the voices directly in front, along with features found in premium music earphones such as active noise cancellation (ANC) and voice-assistant access.